-These subfields intersect and overlap, and some practitioners and authors may categorize the field differently.
-Still, this classification is useful for clarifying our mission and emphasis.
+These subfields intersect and overlap.
+Some practitioners and authors may categorize the field differently.
+Nevertheless, this five-part classification is useful for clarifying our mission and emphasis.
 This course focuses on the Patient Care subfield, especially as the physician-patient relationship is regulated though common law liability.
 Sometimes, commentators describe this area of health law as "medical law."